-But thousands of our neighbors aren’t certain that their most basic necessities.
+Thousands of our neighbors are unsure that they will be able to afford these basic necessities amid rising rents.
 They worry about becoming homeless or having critical utility services disconnected.

 NeedLink Nashville is here to help.
 We help families, seniors, and people facing an unexpected crisis to avoid homelessness and stay connected to power, water, and natural gas service.